Who is Priya O'Shea on The Great British Bake Off? Meet the future novelist and 2019 contestant

 Between writing her first novel, working freelance in marketing and taking care of her two kids, she also finds plenty of time to bake bread well into the night.

-Priya will be amongst the 13 amateur bakers to compete in the tenth season of Bake Off starting Tuesday 27th August on Channel 4.
+Priya is amongst the 13 amateur bakers to compete in the tenth season of Bake Off which started on Tuesday 27th August on Channel 4.

 Priya O’Shea: Key facts